Rhytidiadelphus loreus: Description

 Rhytidiadelpus loreus, is a large, creeping, branched species of moss.
 This moss has a striped appearance because of the formation of the pleated leaves.
 The leaves are glossy, heart-shaped or cordate and grow in an irregular arrangement on pinnate branches.
 The leaves can grow to be 4-5 millimeters long.
 The coloration of the leaves on lanky moss range from shades of yellow to dark olive green.
 The stems of the plant are rigid and have a brown and red appearance.
 Lanky moss can grow horizontally and outward.
 This growth formation creates large, interwoven and unconstrained mats acting as a carpet on the surrounding area of the forest floor.
 Lanky moss is seemingly prickly but the leaves are soft to the touch and have a spongy quality to them.
 These mats can grow up to 15 centimeters in thickness, spreading across the surface of the forest floor.
 They act an insulator as well as a water and nutritional retainer.

 Reproduction

-Rhytidiadelpus loreus is a dieocious plant that has both male and female reproduction capabilities in independent individuals.
+Rhytidiadelpus loreus is a dioicous plant in which male and female gametes are produced on separate individuals.
 The sporophytes have an irregular formation and growth pattern.
 The species reproduces occasionally and seemingly sporadically.
-The sporophytpes protrude out of the stem, 2 to 6 centimeters long, into a long stalk forming a sub-spherical sporangium.
+The sporophytes protrude out of the stem, 2 to 6 centimeters long, into a long stalk forming a sub-spherical sporangium.
 The spore's maturation season is in the winter months when the temperature is cold.